 Located in the Peoplestown neighborhood, D.H.
 Stanton Park is a shining example of the power of a collaborative community effort.
-A grassroots campaign resulted in the conversion of a small playground into a robust greenspace adjacent to the soon-to-open interim Southside Trail.
+A grassroots campaign resulted in the conversion of a small playground into a robust greenspace adjacent to the Southside Trail, which is presently open to the public as an unpaved trail.
 It is also the first energy cost-neutral park in the City of Atlanta, with photovoltaic solar panels providing revenue-generating energy and also serving as a shade structure for park visitors.

 A dynamic playground provides fun for kids year-round.
 All ages can enjoy the open spaces and multi-use athletic fields.
 A youth league diamond is a hub for games during baseball season.